ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 * Enforces types, prevents you from using irrelevant functions.
 * Typescript is much more similar to most languages such as C#, Java, Javascript, and C (compared to lua).
 * Auto-complete that will only show API functions that match the type being called.
-* Saves a ton of time by immediately finding logical errors in code, instead of having to find them in-game (sometimes as edge cases which may not be shown during local testing).
+* Saves a ton of time by immediately finding logical errors in code, instead of having to find them in-game (sometimes as edge cases which may not be found during local testing).
 * Tremendous support of Typescript in the web (e.g. Stack Overflow) for common Typescript questions.
 * Typescript itself comes with very powerful built-in functionalities and types, such as Sets, Maps, and array functionalities.
 Additionally, it supports class and types inheritance.
 * Typescript is used for both lua and Javascript, so you never have to switch between scripting languages; Typescript will convert it to the correct language for you.